Supreme Court rules on key Voting Rights Act rule as Republicans and Democrats wage redistricting war

 This article is part of an event covered by 2 sources.

-View all coverage: "Supreme Court Narrows Application of Voting Rights Act’s Section 2 in 6-3 Redistricting Ruling"The Supreme Court ruled 6-3 to limit how states can use race as a factor in drawing congressional districts, narrowing the application of Section 2 of the Voting Rights Act.
-The decision, in Louisiana v.
-Callais, leaves existing maps in place but may influence future redistricting.
-The ruling maintains current legal standards while signaling a shift in how race-based representation claims will be evaluated.
+View all coverage: "Supreme Court Narrows Application of Voting Rights Act’s Section 2 in 6-3 Redistricting Ruling"The Supreme Court ruled 6-3 to limit how states can consider race when drawing congressional districts, clarifying the application of Section 2 of the Voting Rights Act.
+The decision in Louisiana v.
+Callais upheld the current legal standard, affecting future redistricting challenges.
+The ruling stems from disputes over whether Louisiana's 2024 map constituted racial gerrymandering.

 Fox News — Politics - Domestic Policy